tssala23/ansible-switches/README.md

 ## Future Improvements

+* Validation scripts that don't require access to switches
 * Case-insensitive matching for interface labels
 * VLAN groups to be defined in tagged/untagged sections
 * Switch system configuration (STP, etc.)